 Tutoring Creative Writing Students Providing feedback for someone's creative work can be tricky.
 This site describes the common pitfalls of beginning creative writers (such as relying on cliches or being sentimental about subject matter) and provides advice for offering critiques gently and pointing writers in new directions with their work.
 L.H.

-Tutoring a Resume (Purdue University) What do you do when a senior who is on the job market wants you to make sure that he has an effective resume?
+Tutoring a Resume (Purdue University) What do you do when senior who are on the job market wants you to make sure that they have effective resumes?
 Do you know what a good resume looks like?
 Purdue University is here to help.
 Check out this informative PowerPoint to figure out what you should look for in a resume and how to make sure a potential employer looks twice at a candidate.
 This website won't just help your tutees; you can glean a lot of information from this site as well.
 Happy job hunting!
 C.H.

 Using Peer Review to Help Students Improve Their Writing (Washington University in St. Louis) This website introduces various strategies that tutors could use in order to present themselves as a peer, not as an editor.
 In addition to providing tutors with specific techniques to improve their method of teaching, the site also explains possible student responses to the collaborative learning process.
 A.F.

 Ways of Reading Student Papers (Dartmouth University) It is crucial for writing tutors to have solid reading skills.
 This article provides various tips and techniques to help tutors become thoughtful and observant readers who can comprehend a paper's meaning and efficiently formulate critical responses to any issues.
 Check out this article to improve your reading skills and to create more productive tutoring sessions!
 E.S.